rahmatnazali/pimage/README.md

 ### Configuring the algorithm

 The algorithm can be dynamically configured with `Configuration` class.
-If omitted, the default value from both of the paper will be used:
+If omitted, the default value from both of the paper will be used.
+The default value and description for each of the parameter is detailed on [configuration.py](src/pimage/configuration.py).

 ```python
 from pimage.configuration import Configuration